zjruff/pycnet-audio/docs/index.rst

 .. admonition:: A note on naming

 	The name **pycnet** is a portmanteau of **Py**\thon and PNW-**Cnet**\, chosen for being short, punchy, and easy to type.
 The main importable module provided by this package is called pycnet, as is the main command-line tool used to process data, so we initially planned to use pycnet as the name of the distribution package as well.
 Tragically, this name was already taken on PyPI.org, so to avoid ambiguity, the distribution package is called pycnet-audio.
-Practically, this means you should use the name **pycnet-audio** when installing or updating the package using pip.
+Practically, this just means you'll need to use the name **pycnet-audio** when installing or updating the package using pip.
 For all other purposes, including running the command-line tools as well as using the functions and classes exported by the module in your own code, use **pycnet**.

 Installation
 ============

 pycnet-audio can be installed from the `Python Package Index <https://pypi.org/>`_ using the ``pip`` tool, which comes bundled with all modern Python distributions.
-You will need Python version 3.8, and to use the program in full, you will also need to install `SoX <https://sourceforge.net/projects/sox/>`_.
+You will need a version of Python between 3.8 and 3.11, and to use the program in full, you will also need to install `SoX <https://sourceforge.net/projects/sox/>`_.
 To simplify setup and dependency management, we recommend using a dedicated Conda environment.
-Conda environments are essentially self-contained Python installations that can be created, configured, and deleted without affecting the operation of other software on your system.
-They can also be readily "cloned," which makes it straightforward to set up identical environments on multiple machines.
+Conda has many uses, but for our purposes, you can think of a Conda environment as a self-contained Python installation that can be created, configured, and deleted without affecting the operation of other software on your system.
+Conda environments can also be readily "cloned," which makes it straightforward to set up identical environments on multiple machines.

 To set up a Conda environment, you will need to install either Anaconda or Miniconda.
 We recommend using Miniconda, which is designed to be lightweight and modular, whereas Anaconda is a fairly heavy-duty suite containing a variety of scientific software, most of which is not relevant for our purposes.

-`Install Miniconda <https://docs.anaconda.com/free/miniconda/>`_, then use the Anaconda Prompt program to run
+So, the first step is to `install Miniconda <https://www.anaconda.com/docs/getting-started/miniconda/install>`_.
+On a Windows machine, this will give you access to a command shell program called Anaconda Prompt, which you can then use to install everything else.
+Open Anaconda Prompt and run
 ::

-	conda create -n pycnet -c conda-forge sox python=3.8
+	conda create -n pycnet -c conda-forge sox python=3.11

 Hit Enter when you are prompted to proceed.
-This will create a new conda environment called pycnet with Python 3.8 installed and will install SoX to it from the conda-forge repository.
+This will create a new conda environment called pycnet with Python 3.11 installed and will install SoX to it from the conda-forge repository.
 (The `conda-forge repository <https://conda-forge.org/>`_ is maintained by the open-source community and, unlike the repositories maintained by Anaconda, Inc., it does not require a license to use.)

 If all goes well, you should see a message that looks like this:
 ::